-The answer is "Yes"!
+The answer is "Yes!"
 God created us for a relationship with Himself, and He commissioned us to serve others.

-- "It is God himself who has made us what we are and given us new lives from Christ Jesus; and long ages ago he planned that we should spend these lives in helping others" (Ephesians 2:10 LB). - "Before I made you in your mother's womb, I chose you.
-Before you were born, I set you apart for a special work" (Jeremiah 1:5 NCV). - "It is He who saved us and chose us for His special work, not because we deserved it, but because that was His plan" (2 Timothy 1:9 LB).
+"It is God himself who has made us what we are and given us new lives from Christ Jesus; and long ages ago he planned that we should spend these lives in helping others."
+(Ephesians 2:10, TLB)

+"Before I made you in your mother's womb, I chose you.
+Before you were born, I set you apart for a special work..."
+(Jeremiah 1:5, NCV)

+"It is he who saved us and chose us for his holy work, not because we deserved it but because that was his plan long before the world began-to show his love and kindness to us through Christ."
+(2 Timothy 1:9, TLB)

 It should never surprise us when people find fulfillment in serving others.
-Fulfillment is the by-product of living as we were designed.
+Fulfillment is the byproduct of living as we were designed.

-◆ Do you struggle with fulfillment in life?
-If so, where are some areas that you can serve? ◆ If design determines our fulfillment, then living apart from this design will lead to a lack of fulfillment.
+Do you struggle with fulfillment in life?
+If so, where can you serve?

+If design determines our fulfillment, then living apart from this design will lead to a lack of fulfillment.
 Can you identify areas in your life where you are living apart from God's design?

-Prayer Suggestion: "Lord Jesus, I want to know you!
-I see in the Bible that you created and designed my life for relationship and service.
-When I lact fulfillment, please help me to remember to return to my design.
-I love you In Jesus' name I pray, amen!"
-Notes:
+Prayer Suggestion: Lord Jesus, I want to know You.
+I see in the Bible that You created and designed my life for relationship and service.
+When I lack fulfillment, please help me to remember to return to my design.
+I love You.
+In Jesus' name I pray, amen.

-DAY 6: Building a Platform for Sharing Christ
+Building a Platform for Sharing Christ

 "We give thanks to God always for all of you, making mention of you in our prayers; constantly bearing in mind your work of faith and labor of love and steadfastness of hope in our Lord Jesus Christ...
-For the word of the Lord has sounded forth from you, not only in Macedonia and Achaia, but also in every place." -1 Thessalonians 1:2-3, 8
+For the word of the Lord has sounded forth from you, not only in Macedonia and Achaia, but also in every place..."
+(1 Thessalonians 1:2-3, 8)